alowincr/Weathery/README.md

 # Weathery: A Modern Weather Application

 This is a feature-rich weather application built with Next.js, TypeScript, and Tailwind CSS in Firebase Studio.
-It provides real-time weather data, forecasts, and a dynamic, user-friendly interface.
+It provides real-time weather data, forecasts, and a dynamic, user-friendly interface with smooth animations.

 ## ✨ Features

 -   **Real-Time Weather Data**: Get current weather information for any city worldwide using the OpenWeatherMap API.
 -   **Detailed Information**: Displays temperature, weather description, humidity, wind speed, cloudiness, pressure, visibility, and local time.
--   **5-Day Forecast**: Shows the expected maximum and minimum temperatures for the next five days.
+-   **5-Day Forecast**: Shows the expected maximum and minimum temperatures for the next five days with animated weather icons.
 -   **Hourly Forecast**: An interactive chart displaying the temperature trend for the next 24 hours.
 -   **Geolocation**: Instantly get the weather for your current location with a single click.
 -   **Dynamic Day/Night Theme**: The application's color scheme and background gradient change automatically based on whether it's daytime or nighttime in the selected city.